Where are Artist Guitars Made?

 Do all the parts come from China as well?

 Most of our parts come from China, but we get things from almost every country in the world.
-Some of the wood, for example, the spruce might come from America or Alaska, and we might have rosewood (when we're doing guitars with rosewood) that comes from India.
-So, we use parts from all over the world.
+Some of the wood, for example, the spruce might come from America or Alaska, mahogany from Africa, and we might have rosewood that comes from India.
+So, we use parts from all over the world!

 Can you tell me why Artists Guitars are not made in Australia?